mallika2011/Machine-Data-Learning/A3/Report.md

-***TRACE HAS BEEN ATTACHED IN THE ZIP FOLDER AND CAN BE FOUND -- ```trace.txt```***
+***TRACE HAS BEEN ATTACHED IN THE ZIP FOLDER AND CAN BE FOUND -- ```trace.txt```*** *NOTE : The TRACE was run with the specified sample values only for demonstration purposes and are not indicative of actual values used to submit the final best vector.*

 <!-- <br><br><br> **ITERATION 1** <br><br><br>
 ![im1_1](./traceImages/im1_1.png)